dadoonet/fscrawler/docs/source/dev/build.rst

 Integration tests
 ^^^^^^^^^^^^^^^^^

-When running from the command line with ``mvn`` integration tests are ran against all supported versions.
+When running from the command line with ``mvn`` integration tests are ran against a real Elasticsearch instance launched using Docker (via `Testcontainers <https://java.testcontainers.org/modules/elasticsearch/>`_).
-This is done by running a Docker instance of elasticsearch using the expected version.

-A HTTP server is also started on port 8080 during the integration tests, alternatively the assigned port can be set with `-Dtests.rest.port=8090` argument.

 Run tests from your IDE
 """""""""""""""""""""""